amv-dev/nvim-lspsettings/README.md

 # nvim-lspsettings

-## What's this plugin about

 This plugin allowes you to customize LSP settings in `neovim` for each your project and globally in JSON format similar to VSCode.

 ## What this plugin offers you
 1. Global LSP configuration
 2. Customize configuration for LSPs for each your project similar to VSCode and `COC` / `coc-settings.json`
-2. Autocompletion with description for most popular LSPs settings.
+3. Autocompletion with description for most popular LSPs settings.
-3. Compatibility with `VSCode` settings format.
+4. Compatibility with `VSCode` settings format.
+5. Easy & flexible configuration

 ## Requirements
 * [Neovim v0.11.2 or higher](https://github.com/neovim/neovim/releases)